How to pick the best audiologist

 Consider a business with a history

-If an audiologist has been in business for 20 or 30 years, you know that they likely provide excellent service and care.
-While it is not a rule that clinics that have only been open for a couple years don't provide good care, you can be much more certain with a well-established clinic.
-You should check local websites - many of them will have customer testimonials that provide you with additional support in determining which place to choose.
-You can also look at each professional's biography to determine their level of education and time spent in the industry.
-Professional credentials like Au.D., M.S., M.A., BC-HIS and CC-A can ensure quality.
+If a hearing clinic has been in business for 20 or 30 years, they likely provide excellent service and care because they have long-term accountability to their community.
+You should do some online research to find patient reviews and check practice websites - many of them will have customer testimonials that provide you with additional support in determining which place to choose.
+In fact, Healthy Hearing's clinic directory is a great place to start your research!
+We have thousands of clinic profiles to help you find an audiologist or hearing aid specialist, and our profiles are complete with unbiased reviews from other consumers.
+You can also look at each clinician's biography to determine their level of education and time spent in the industry.
+Professional credentials like Au.D., M.S., M.A., BC-HIS and CCC-A can ensure quality.

 Distance comes into play

-Depending on where you live, you may not have a large number of options for audiologists in your area.
-However, you likely don't want to travel far to find the perfect doctor.
+Depending on where you live, you may not have a large number of options for finding an audiologist in your area.
+However, you likely don't want to travel far to your hearing clinic.
 What if you can't figure out a setting on your hearing aid?
 Or you need to get your device cleaned?
-If you live far away from the clinic, it can be much more difficult to keep your hearing aids in proper working condition.
+If you live close to the clinic, it will be much easier to keep your appointments for follow-up and regular hearing aid checks for maintenance and fine tuning.

 Expect outstanding service